xavier-tobin/PatternAnnotatedString/README.md

 @Preview
 @Composable
 fun BasicExample() {
-    PreviewLayout {
     Text(
         // annotatedWith accepts either one or a list of PatternAnnotations
         // So you can apply multiple styles to the same text text = "Strawberry Fridge Apple Ferrari".annotatedWith(redFruit)
     )
 }
-}
 ```

+*Result*

 > [!NOTE]
 > `annotatedWith` is a Composable function and only re-calculates styles if the text or